 - 9.5 The Designated Safeguarding Lead and their Deputy will follow the most up to date contact and referral procedures for MASH. - 9.6 To decide whether a referral to MASH is appropriate, the Designated Safeguarding Lead (or Deputy) will telephone MASH for advice. - 9.7 Where there is a child protection concern, allegation or disclosure, a phone call will immediately be made to MASH (or Emergency Duty Team if outside of office hours) to alert them to the situation.
 Delay in referring cases immediately may place the child at further risk and may prevent MASH from putting in place timely, protective measures for the child or young person.
 In the event of a Prevent concern or allegation, a phone call will also be made to the Prevent Officer at Wiltshire Police. - 9.8 If it is decided that the contact does not meet the thresholds for MASH, advice will be provided as to whether there is a role for early response services. - 9.9 In cases where the child resides outside of Wiltshire, the Designated Safeguarding Lead will make themselves familiar with referral processes for the child protection team in the child's home authority. - 9.10 The College will always undertake to share our intention to refer a child to MASH with the parents or carers unless to do so could place the child at greater risk of harm or impede a criminal investigation.
-On these occasions the College will take advice from MASH and/or the Police. - 9.11 A statement in the College prospectus and on the College website informs parents and carers about our College's duties and responsibilities under child protection procedures.
-This policy is freely available to parents and carers on the College website and in hardcopy, on request. - 9.12 The College will notify the Local Authority when parents notify them that they will be electively home educating their children.
+On these occasions the College will take advice from MASH and/or the Police. - 9.11 The D/DSL consistently monitors all children with concerns, whether a referral to MASH/IFD has been made or not. - 9.12 A statement in the College prospectus and on the College website informs parents and carers about our College's duties and responsibilities under child protection procedures.
+This policy is freely available to parents and carers on the College website and in hardcopy, on request. - 9.13 The College will notify the Local Authority when parents notify them that they will be electively home educating their children.